Walnut twig beetle: Human prevention of spread

 Human intervention in disturbances related to tree extinction because of infectious disease or invasive wildlife has historically been costly and therefore limited at best.
 Pruning a tree is one way humans combat fungi spread by bark beetles, and has been the reported course of action to take when dealing with similar fungi such as the Dutch elm disease.
 Bark beetles usually feast on limbs no greater than 10 cm in diameter, spreading Dutch elm disease to a place that is still manageable to prune.
 However, the walnut twig beetle is not limited to attacking the limbs.
 Because the beetle can attack the trunk, pruning is rendered useless.
-In 2010 an outbreak of both Geosmithia morbida and the walnut twig beetle was identified in the community of Knoxville, Tennessee, threatening over 27 million black walnuts in Tennessee alone.
+In 2010, an outbreak of both G. morbida and the walnut twig beetle was identified in the community of Knoxville, Tennessee, threatening over 27 million black walnuts in Tennessee alone.
 The establishment of quarantine in the area was enacted, denoting a most drastic need to stop the spread of the disease.
 Since then several other states have enacted an exterior state quarantine in order to stop the spread of these pests into their states.
-Currently the most successful cure for Geosmithia morbida is the insertion of sterile agar into the site of the infection.
+Currently the most successful cure for G. morbida is the insertion of sterile agar into the site of the infection.
 However, since the magnitude of the number of holes in one tree bored by the walnut tree beetle is so great, this method does not seem to be an effective solution either.
 Community officials claim that the best thing people can do is not transport firewood, limiting the human spread of the disease.